Apple unveils plans to scan phones for child pornography, sexual messages to minors

 “Regardless of what Apple’s long term plans are, they’ve sent a very clear signal,” wrote Matthew Green, an associate professor of computer science at the Johns Hopkins Information Security Institute, on Twitter.
 “In their (very influential) opinion, it is safe to build systems that scan users’ phones for prohibited content.
 That’s the message they’re sending to governments, competing services, China, you.”

 The new initiative will not be limited to just photos.
 It will also scan messages sent using Apple’s iMessage service for text and photos that are inappropriate for minors.
-If minors receive, for instance, a photo identified as sexually explicit, it will appear to be blurred and the minor may be warned that if they click on the photo, their parents will be notified.
+If minors receive, for instance, a photo identified as sexually explicit, it will appear to be blurred and the minor may be warned that if they click on the photo and their parents will be notified.

 If Apple’s new scanning software is able to stop sexual abuse of minors from happening on its services, there are other services to choose from available for download on Apple’s App Store.
 In 2019, The Washington Post used a machine learning algorithm to scan publicly available App Store reviews for reports on unwanted sexual behavior on chat apps used primarily by minors.
 It found 1,500 reports in six apps.